rafaelromao/start-docker/README.md

 - Run Install-Module.bat to install the start-docker module on powershell

 ## What will it do?
-1. Download the ISO and create the boot2docker VM, if necessary
+1. Download the ISO and create the docker dev VM, if necessary
-2. Start the boot2docker VM, if necessary
+2. Start the docker dev VM, if necessary
 3. Initialize the shell to run docker commands

 ## How to use it
 - Run "start-docker"
 - Run "docker ps" to see if all is okay

+## License
+MIT License

+## Versioning
+SemVer 2.0